Average amount donated per person in last 12 months (2018):

-- The 2017 Individual Giving Survey found that over three quarters of respondents donated money to charity (78%) over the last 12 months.
-This marks an decrease of 11 percentage points from 2015, and this figure is considerably higher than UK wide levels which stand at 61% (CAF, 2017).
+- The Individual Charitable Giving Survey 2019 found that over three quarters of the adult population donated to charity (76%) over the last 12 months.
+This marks an decrease of 2% from 2017, and this figure is considerably higher than UK wide levels (60%) (CAF 2018).

-- These findings suggest that people in Northern Ireland are oneof the most likely regions to donate money to charity than other parts of the UK, and this is supported by CAF's geographical analysis of giving (CAF, 2017).
-This analysis found geographically, those in Wales (92%), Ulster (91%), the South West (90%) and the East Midlands (90%) are the most likely to have done charitable or social actions.
+- These findings suggest that people in Northern Ireland are one of the most likely regions to donate money to charity than other parts of the UK (CAF 2017).
+Those in Wales (92%), Ulster (91%), the South West (90%) and the East Midlands (90%) are the most likely to have undertaken charitable or social actions (CAF 2017).

-- Analysis of giving according to geography revealed that, in 2017, the region most likely to give money to charity over a four week period was West of Northern Ireland (64%) followed by the greater Belfast area, Belfast City and the South of Northern Ireland with 55%
+- In 2017, analysis of giving according to geography revealed that the area most likely to give money to charity over a four week period was West of Northern Ireland (64%), followed by the Greater Belfast area, Belfast City and the South of Northern Ireland.

-- The North of Northern Ireland was found to be the the least charitable region in 2017 with 54% donating.
-This is a change from 2016 which found that Belfast City was the least charitable regions.
+- In 2017, the North of Northern Ireland was found to be the the least charitable region in 2017 with 54% donating.
+This marks a change from 2016 which found that Belfast City was the least charitable region.

 - The mean donation per head of population was £17.44.

 - The median donation for donors was £10.
-This figure is unchanged from 2015 and 2016 and is £8 less than UK wide levels which stand at £18.
+This figure is unchanged from 2015 and 2016 Individual Giving Surveys.

-- The median donation per head of population was £3 which marks an decrease of £2 from 2016.
+- The median donation per head of population was £3 which shows a decrease of £2 from the figure reported in 2016.

-- The 2017 Individual Giving survey found that on average (mean) females donated more per head of population compared to males (£23.05/£21.29) over the last four weeks.
-This finding is consistent with UK wide research which found that the median donation from women is also higher than that of men (£20/£15).
+- The 2017 Individual Giving survey found that on average females donated more per head of population compared to males (£23.05 to £21.29) over the last four weeks.
+This finding is consistent with the UK, which found that the median donation from females (£20) was higher than that of males (£15).
 (CAF, 2017).

-- There was no difference between males and females when analysing the median donation per head of population (Male £3/ Female £3).
+- No difference was reported between males and females when analysing the median donation per head of population (male £3/female £3).

-- Those aged 35-44 years were the most generous group with an average (mean) donation of £31.94 per head of population over a four week period.
+- Those aged 35-44 years donated on average £31.94 per head of population over a four week period.

-- In the 2016 Individual Giving Survey, close to one-third (32%) of respondents who donated within the last 4 weeks stated that a street coin collector prompted them to donate, while 15% stated that requests from a friend, family member or colleague prompted them to make a donation.
+- In the Individual Giving Survey 2016, close to one-third (32%) of respondents who donated within the last 4 weeks stated that a street coin collector prompted them to donate, while 15% stated that requests from a friend, family member or colleague prompted them to make a donation.

 - 14% of donors were prompted by a fundraising event while one-tenth were prompted by direct debit promotions.